muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/change-passwords-and-keys/index.md

 ![signing-account](22-1-signing-account.png)

-Click on update in "Basic Authentication" to set a new admin password for :
+Click on update in "Basic Authentication" to set a new admin password.

 ![basic-auth](22-1-basic-auth.png)